How to Make a Reservation at a Rifugio in 2026

 Popular huts fill up quickly, especially those along routes like the Alta Via 1 or 2.

-These two trails have gotten so busy in the recent years and I hesitate telling solo hikers to just show up and you’ll get a bed.
+These two trails have gotten so busy in recent years, and I hesitate to tell solo hikers to just show up, and you’ll get a bed.

 How to Find Rifugi Along Your Route